Trump Attorney Cohen May Have Received Russian Payments, New Document Alleges

 - And telecommunications titan AT&T also acknowledged that it had hired the same shell company that Cohen used to pay Daniels, seeking lobbyist-like services about the Trump administration.
 "Essential Consultants was one of several firms we engaged in early 2017 to provide insights into understanding the new administration," the company said.
 "They did no legal or lobbying work for us, and the contract ended in December 2017."

-That relationship between Cohen's company and AT&T could be significant because in October of 2016, AT&T announced that it wanted to buy media conglomerate Time Warner.
-Time Warner is the parent company of frequent Trump target CNN and the Trump administration opposes the merger.
+That relationship between Cohen's company and AT&T could be significant because in October 2016, AT&T announced that it wanted to buy media conglomerate Time Warner.
+Time Warner is the parent company of frequent Trump target CNN, and the Trump administration opposes the merger.

 Unanswered questions